GrahamChalfant/Graham_Portfolio/README.md

 - Created visually impactful Excel workbook using conditional formatting, pivot tables, and INDEX MATCH
 - Presented project workbook and insights to the Pilot Merchandising team at the Pilot headquarters

 This was my first experience with data analysis.
-The work itself is outdated, but its a great memory for me!
+The work is no longer a good representation of my current projects but it's a great memory for me!

 Below is an advanced filter I created with macros to show sales by month for specific bundles of goods.
 The idea was that if there was a spike in sales the same month a promotion was applied to said bundle, then the promotion had an impact.
 The image below is not filtered for a specific bundle of goods.
 From this we can see that item sales were fairly constant with hints of seasonality.